MileHacker Logo

 Cable Cars and Accessibility

 • Cable Cars, Funiculars, or Unique Local Transport: Ankara has a cable car (Teleferik) connecting Yenimahalle metro station to Şentepe.
-Mainly used by locals for commuting, in addition gives aerial views of the city.
+Mainly used by locals for commuting, it additionally gives aerial views of the city.

-• Accessibility Services for Travelers with Mobility Needs: While newer public transportation and buildings are more accessible, older parts of the city, like Ankara Castle and some older museums, along with sidewalks that are not level, pose challenges.
-Taxis may be the most flexible option for travelers with mobility needs, letting door-to-service to your door.
+• Accessibility Services for Travelers with Mobility Needs: While newer public getting around and properties are more accessible, older parts of the city, like Ankara Fortress and some older museums, along with sidewalks that are not level, pose challenges.
+Taxis may be the most flexible option for travelers with mobility needs, letting door-to-door service.

 Getting Around Tips